Ubisoft Film & Television

 Ubisoft Film & Television (formerly known as Ubisoft Motion Pictures) is a French-American film and television production company and a subsidiary of video game publisher Ubisoft based in Montreuil and Los Angeles.
-The company was founded on 27 January 2011, and is in charge of producing films and television shows based on Ubisoft franchises and inspired by Ubisoft's worlds and gaming culture.
+The company was founded on 2011, and is in charge of producing films and television shows based on Ubisoft franchises and inspired by Ubisoft's worlds and video game culture.

 History

-Ubisoft Film & Television was created as Ubisoft Motion Pictures in January 2011 as the film production branch of the video game company Ubisoft.
+Ubisoft Film & Television was established as Ubisoft Motion Pictures in 2011 as the film production branch of the video game company Ubisoft.
 Its mission is to bring Ubisoft's games into new areas of entertainment and share original stories set in the world, culture, and community of gaming.

-In 2012 and 2013, Ubisoft Film & Television announced a whole lineup of movie adaptations, including Assassin's Creed.
-On the TV side, the studio released its first kids' show Rabbids Invasion in 2013.
+In 2012 and 2013, Ubisoft Film & Television announced a lineup of movie adaptations, including Assassin's Creed.
+The studio released its first television series, Rabbids Invasion in 2013.
 The show, which premiered on Nickelodeon and France 3, was renewed for a second season in December 2013 and a third one in 2015.
 A fourth season was announced in July 2018 and was broadcast on Netflix worldwide.

 Following the success of Rabbids Invasion, Ubisoft Film & Television and the French theme park Futuroscope opened the Raving Rabbids–based attraction The Time Machine in December 2013.
 The attraction, which has been awarded the Themed Entertainment Association Award for "Outstanding Achievement" in 2014, takes visitors for a trip through the great moments in History.

 The company's first feature film, Assassin's Creed, opened in theaters in 2016 and starred Michael Fassbender and Marion Cotillard.
-The same year, GameSpot reported that Ubisoft is in talks with Netflix for a TV series based on their video games.
+The same year, GameSpot reported that Ubisoft was in talks with Netflix for a television series based on their video games.

 Tom Clancy's The Division is in development as a feature film for Netflix with David Leitch, Jake Gyllenhaal, and Jessica Chastain attached.
-Additional feature films in development include Just Dance, Rabbids, and Tom Clancy's Ghost Recon, executively produced by Michael Bay for Warner Bros.
+Additional feature films in development include Just Dance, Rabbids, and Tom Clancy's Ghost Recon.